Probing the QCD Critical End Point with Finite-Size Scaling of Net-Baryon Cumulant Ratios

-Non-perturbative QCD configurations, such as baryon junctions, may play a pivotal role in amplifying net-baryon fluctuations and enhancing cumulant ratios like \( C_2/C_1 \), \( C_3/C_2 \), and higher-order measures such as \( C_4/C_2 \), especially at lower beam energies~\cite{Kharzeev:1996sq, Kharzeev:2000ph, Pihan:2024lxw, Lacey:2024bcm}.
-These junctions facilitate the transfer of baryon number to mid-rapidity, leading to increased baryon stopping and promoting significant baryon density fluctuations in regions of the phase diagram characterized by high \(\mu_B\)~\cite{Lacey:2024bcm}.
-In proximity to the CEP, such density fluctuations could act as precursors to critical phenomena, contributing to the enhancement of compressibility, skewness, and kurtosis, as encoded in the cumulant ratios~\cite{Stephanov:2008qz, Lacey:2014wqa}.
-However, while baryon junctions may strengthen potential CEP signatures, they could also introduce non-critical background fluctuations.
-This duality underscores the importance of further theoretical and phenomenological studies to disentangle critical and non-critical contributions and to refine the interpretation of experimental signals related to the CEP.
+Non-perturbative QCD configurations, such as baryon junctions, are expected to play an important role in shaping net-baryon fluctuations at lower beam energies, where baryon stopping and large values of $\mu_B$ become significant~\cite{Kharzeev:1996sq,Kharzeev:2000ph,Pihan:2024lxw,Lacey:2024bcm}.
+By facilitating the transport of baryon number to mid-rapidity, baryon junctions enhance local baryon density fluctuations and can amplify cumulant ratios such as $C_2/C_1$, $C_3/C_2$, and higher-order measures including $C_4/C_2$.
+In the vicinity of the CEP, these enhanced density fluctuations may couple to critical dynamics, contributing to the growth of compressibility and higher-order susceptibilities encoded in the cumulant ratios~\cite{Stephanov:2008qz, Lacey:2014wqa}.

-Finite-size scaling (FSS) provides a crucial framework for interpreting cumulant ratios in heavy-ion collisions, particularly in the context of locating the QCD critical end point (CEP).
-In finite systems, true phase transitions are replaced by smooth crossovers due to limited system size and lifetime, making it challenging to observe non-monotonic trends in raw cumulant data.
-FSS mitigates these challenges by exploiting the expected scaling behavior of thermodynamic observables near a critical point, allowing the extraction of universal properties from data influenced by finite-size and finite-time constraints.

-A key strength of the FSS approach lies in its ability to translate experimental measurements of cumulant ratios into a precise determination of both the location of the CEP and its associated universality class.
-This is achieved by systematically analyzing how the scaled observables vary with system size and proximity to the critical region.
-The requirement that data from different beam energies and centralities collapse onto universal scaling functions imposes strict constraints on the admissible values of the critical exponents and the coordinates \((T_{\text{CEP}}, \mu_{B,\text{CEP}})\).
-Consequently, FSS not only compensates for the obscuring influence of finite-size and finite-time effects but also enables the simultaneous extraction of critical parameters with theoretical significance.
-This dual capability is essential for rendering any identified CEP experimentally credible and physically interpretable within the QCD phase diagram.

-Near the CEP, cumulant ratios are expected to follow FSS relations characteristic of the 3D Ising universality class~\cite{Cardy:1996,Stephanov:2008qz,Lacey:2014wqa}:
+At the same time, baryon junctions introduce additional non-critical sources of fluctuation that can mimic or obscure critical behavior if interpreted solely through the magnitude or non-monotonicity of individual observables.
+This dual role underscores the necessity of scaling-based analyses: within a finite-size scaling framework, genuinely critical contributions are constrained by universality and system-size dependence, whereas junction-driven effects are not required to exhibit universal scaling behavior.
+The ability to distinguish between these behaviors provides a key motivation for the scaling approach adopted in this work.